cscart/docs/en/index.rst

 CS-Cart Addons Documentation
 *****************************

 Welcome to CS-Cart Addons Documentation!
-For your convenience we have divided it into several sections dedicated to various type of our addons.
+For your convenience we have divided it into several sections dedicated to various type of our products.

-`See the full list of articles. <map.html>`_
+`See the full list of CS-Cart Addons Documentation articles. <map.html>`_

+This is documentation about add-ons and themes available on the `marketplace <https://marketplace.cs-cart.com/index.php?dispatch=companies.products&company_id=119>.`_

+The information about default CS-Cart add-ons is presented `here <https://docs.cs-cart.com/latest/>.`_

-We hope that everyone finds answers to their questions here.
+We hope that everyone finds answers to their questions.

 ===============
 Addons